-9.1.1 FMI Export
+10.1.1 FMI Export

-To export the FMU use the OpenModelica command translateModelFMU(ModelName) or build-ModelFMU(ModelName) https://build.openmodelica.org/Documentation/OpenModelica.Scripting. buildModelFMU.html>'\ from command line interface, OMShell, OMNotebook or MDT.
-The export FMU command is also integrated with OMEdit.
-Select File > Export > FMU the FMU package is generated in the current directory of omc.
+To export a FMU use the OpenModelica command buildModelFMU() from the command line interface, OMShell, OMNotebook or MDT.
+The FMU export command is also integrated in OMEdit.
+Select File > Export > FMU.
+Or alternatively, right click a model to obtain the export command.
+The FMU package is generated in the current working directory of OMC or the directory set in $OMEdit > Options > FMI > Move\ FMU$.
 You can use the cd() command to see the current location.
+The location of the generated FMU is printed in the Messages Browser of OMEdit or on the command line.

-You can set which version of FMI to export through OMEdit settings, see section FMI.
+You can set which version of FMI to export through OMEdit settings, see section FMI Options.